Update on Sunday Worship

 Services in the Benefice at the weekend:

-9:15 am Family Holy Communion at St Lawrence, Towcester
+9:15 am Holy Communion at St Lawrence, Towcester

 10:15 am Benefice Sunday Worship via zoom

-11:15 am Family Worship with Year 5 at St Bartholomew's, Greens Norton
+11:15 am Holy Communion (BCP) at St Bartholomew's, Greens Norton

 Our weekly news contains details of services for this and next weekend, as well as daily bible readings, prayer requests and notices for forthcoming events.
 Copies are available in churches for collecting especially for those who do not have emails.